Formal Series of Generalised Functions and Their Application to Deformation Quantisation: Introduction

 \section{Introduction}

-Physics is a complex and continuously growing area of knowledge so any attempts to retrieve it from a few simple axioms must fail.
-As Ryogo Kubo writes in his outstanding book \cite{kubo}, `physics is more concerned, to be sure, with physical facts rather than man -- made logic'.

-Let us look at mathematical tools applied in in quantum mechanics.
-A Hilbert space and an algebra of bounded linear operators acting in it, although both of a very elegant structure, are not sufficient to render a complexity of the microworld.
-Thus it is necessary to introduce some rigged Hilbert spaces and unbounded operators.
-On the other hand the postulates saying that states in quantum theory are represented by density operators and observables can be identified with self-adjoint operators acting, form natural and simple fundamentals for further development of more adequate and advanced mathematical structures.
+Theoretical physics is oriented towards prediction new phenomena.
+This process is based on logic.
+We start from a few well established experimental laws and then using mathematical techniques postulate potential effects.
+Efficiency of this procedure is incredible.
+That is why proper understanding and exploring abstract structures standing behind physical reality is so fundamental.

 Our paper is focused on a possible realisation of axioms constituting the phase space version of quantum mechanics.
-At first sight they are obvious -- observables are represented by some real functions on the phase space of the system and states can be identified with real positive functionals over the algebra of observables.
-Unfortunately, the presence of a fundamental constant -- the Planck constant and the noncommutative way of multiplying observables generate serious obstacles.
+At first sight they are obvious -- observables are represented by some real functions on the phase space of the system and states can be identified with real nonnegative functionals over the algebra of observables.
+Unfortunately, presence of the Planck constant and a noncommutative way of multiplying observables generate serious obstacles.

 The standard procedure of building an algebra of observables in phase space formulation of quantum mechanics is based on a formal series calculus with respect to the Planck constant.
 Thus in this essay the role of formal series in deformation quantisation is discussed.
-We present limitations and indicate several traps appearing in the formal series calculus.

 Although our considerations are inspired by physics, one can look at them in a more abstract way.
 Namely they refer to a mathematical problem of building a functional calculus over some deformed noncommutative algebra of functions.
 To emphasise this universal aspect of our analysis we denote the deformation parameter by $\lambda.$ In physical applications it is identified with the Planck constant $\hbar.$